nstecker16/active-directory-lab/notes/troubleshooting.md

 g. edit - password policy still seems to be applied to domain controller, will research more in the future

 ## Windows Server VM showing no internet connection icon
+Description of problem:
+When powering on the VM, the network connectivity icon in the tray showed no network connectivity
 Steps Taken:
 1. Checked Network & Internet Settings
 a.
 Showing that device was connected to the internet via Ethernet on the ActiveDirectoryPractice.local domain
-a.
+b.
 Showing no internet connection
 2. Opened command prompt
 a.
 Ran ipconfig - all information looked correct
 b. pinged default gateway - worked